For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 Women need to be direct with their doctors about their mental health symptoms, says Joffe.

 Payne agrees.
-"The number one thing that women can do is be honest with their doctors about their symptoms and what symptoms they're having and how severe they are," she says.
+"The No. 1 thing that women can do is be honest with their doctors about their symptoms and what symptoms they're having and how severe they are," she says.

 Treatments that work